 Ever notice how some gardens seem to thrive with fewer pests and more blooms?
 The secret often lies in attracting the right insects.
 Beneficial bugs can be your garden’s best friends, helping you ...

 If your garden is out of balance and the pests are winning, beneficial insects might help bring order back—but only as a last resort.
-If you're a gardener, you know that few things are more ...
+Amanda Blum is a freelancer who writes about smart home technology ...

 Gardening is a way of life for some but a timeless hobby for many.
 Once the basics have been mastered, advanced gardeners can elevate their skills for the stunning scene and bountiful sustainable ...